deckhouse/deckhouse/modules/030-cloud-provider-aws/images/cloud-controller-manager/patches/1.22/README.md

 ## 003-dont-delete-ingress-sg-rules-elb.patch

 We shouldn't delete Ingress SG rule, if it allows access from configured "ElbSecurityGroup", so that we won't disrupt access to Nodes from other ELBs.

+### 004-go-mod.patch

+Maintainers of the cloud-provider-aws forgot to make `go mod tidy` in the v1.22.3 tag, and we have dirty go.mod there.
+Probably you don't need this patch in later tags.